gorilla001/nae/README.md

-A app engine designed by nmg used docker backend.
+A app engine designed for fun used docker backend.